 Graduate students have always been at the center of ASLE.
 Even before our association was formally organized, The American Nature Writing Newsletter, a biannual publication founded by Alicia Nitecki in 1989, and the forerunner of ASLE News, included the writing and editorial contributions of graduate students—some of whom would become founding members of our association.
 Graduate students then joined experienced teachers and scholars in building ASLE, compiling reading lists, syllabi and a “Where to Study” list of institutions with graduate programs in the environmental humanities.

 New in 2018: Graduate Student Summer Reading Group!
 Read More and Sign Up

 Our Graduate Student Liaisons (GSLs) represent the interests and concerns of graduate students at meetings of the Executive Council (EC) and collaborate with the coordinator of the ASLE Mentoring Program.
 As Project Coordinators, GSLs spearhead projects important to the life and future of the organization.

 The following ASLE members have served as GSL, and we recognize here their inspired work and ongoing contributions:

 Our graduate student paper awards in ecocriticism and environmental creative writing were first given at the 2007 conference at Wofford College in Spartanburg, South Carolina.
-The most recent awards were given at the 2013 conference held at the University of Kansas in Lawrence.
-The next ASLE book awards will be presented at the Eleventh Biennial Conference at the University of Idaho.
+The most recent awards were given at the 2017 conference held at Wayne State University in Detroit.
+The next ASLE book awards will be presented at the Thirteenth Biennial Conference at the University of California, Davis.

 We are honored to list here the award winning writing from previous years: